-The School Business Manager will prepare and submit an approved 3-year Budget Forecast Return (BFR) in July.
-The BFR must be approved by the Trustees before submission to the ESFA.
+The School Business Manager will prepare and submit an approved 3-year Budget Forecast Return (BFR) in August.

 3.42 Annual Accounts

 As a Charitable company EMS must comply with company law as set out in the Companies Act 2006.
 This includes a requirement to prepare a Trustees' report and financial statement (annual accounts) and for these to be independently audited by a registered auditor.
 Financial Statements should be prepared on the accruals basis to 31st August each year.
 They include: